yonaka66/risc-v-docs/compare.md

     </tr>
 </table>

-Set-comparisons are used to decide if the specified condition applies to rs1.
-If that is the case, the value 1 is placed into rd, otherwise 0.
+Set-comparisons are used to decide if the specified condition applies to \\(rs1\\).
+If that is the case, the value 1 is placed into \\(rd\\), otherwise 0.
 There are also different instructions for signed and unsigned register values.
 Comparisons are very useful when checking for **overflow** in signed and unsigned addition.

 #### Pseudo-Instructions